Running Docker images

 Now run the same command again:

-docker run -it centos:7 bash
+docker run -it rockylinux:9 bash

 List the files again: